We saw this coming already, didn’t we? I know I did.

 If Shah is successful in her legal pursuit, I couldn’t fault her.
 I can hear her now, “He almost broke my neck, your honor.
 I adore him but I deserve medical and financial relief.”
 However, I’m still curious to know her intentions for taking action now.

-Do you think these allegations have some truth behind them, or does this seem like your old fashion Hollywood scheme?billboard music awards, khyati shah, lawsuit, Miguel
+Do you think these allegations have some truth behind them, or does this seem like your old fashion Hollywood scheme?Tags: billboard music awards, khyati shah, lawsuit, Miguel